may215/awesome-termux-hacking/README.md

 ## About this list

 <p align="center">
-	<sub>Hacking made easy with termux android app, nowadays there are so many Pentesters, Security Researchers And Hackers are using termux android app to perform some pentesting stuff, I am one of them :)</sub>
+	Hacking made easy with termux android app, nowadays there are so many Pentesters, Security Researchers And Hackers are using termux android app to perform some pentesting stuff, I am one of them :)
 </p>

 <p align="center">